I grew up in a home where an evening spent reading was as magnificent as it was ordinary.

 I toured their historic homes-turned-museums and pictured their daily lives, ever more intrigued by the connection between real life and creative writing.
 Ever more intrigued by the notion that an ordinary woman living an ordinary life might spin all those ordinary moments into a magnificent story.

 Now, I love inviting readers into that special place where real life inspires fiction.

-Now, I write interactive serialized stories that are directly influenced by readers like you—readers who enjoy being included in real-time, behind-the-scenes peeks (without spoilers!) at stories as they develop.
-My journal entries share the delights and disappointments inherent to creative work.
-My book reviews ask questions about what we’re learning as well as what we find beautiful, uncomfortable, humorous, devastating, or promising.
+My interactive serialized stories are directly influenced by readers like you, and my podcast episodes reveal the story behind the story.
+My journal entries share the delights and disappointments inherent in creative work.
+My book reviews ask questions about what we’re learning—as well as what we find beautiful, uncomfortable, humorous, devastating, or promising.

-When I’m not writing, I’m swimming, knitting, listening to music, and organizing whatever feels messy.
-And reading.
-(One shelf in my home library remains empty, though.
-I keep it that way as a tangible reminder to hold on to my dream of seeing my own books in print someday.)
-In the real world, I live with my rock star of a husband and two goofball hound dogs on an island in the Pacific Northwest.
+I also enjoy swimming, knitting, listening to music, and organizing whatever feels messy.
+And reading!
+(I keep one shelf in my home library is empty, though, as a tangible reminder to hold on to the dream of seeing my own books in print someday.)
+I live with my rock star of a husband and a rescued hound dog on an island in the Pacific Northwest.